Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Introduction

 \section{Introduction}

 In \cite{SchrammScalinglimitsLERWUST}, O. Schramm introduced a random process---Schramm Loewner Evolution (SLE)---as a candidate for the scaling limit of interfaces in two-dimensional critical lattice models.
 The setup is as follows.
-A Dobrushin domain $(\Omega; x, y)$ is a bounded simply connected domain $\Omega\subsetneq\C$ with two boundary points $x, y$ such that $\partial\Omega$ is locally connected.
+We consider a bounded simply connected domain $\Omega\subsetneq\C$ such that $\partial\Omega$ is locally connected.
+Let $\phi$ be any conformal map from the unit disk $\U$ onto $\Omega$.
+As $\partial\Omega$ is locally connected, the conformal map $\phi$ can be extended continuously to $\overline{\U}$ and $\partial\Omega$ is a curve (see~\cite[Theorem~2.1]{Pommerenke}).
+A Dobrushin domain $(\Omega; x, y)$ is a bounded simply connected domain $\Omega$ with two boundary points $x, y$ such that $\partial\Omega$ is locally connected.
 We denote by $(xy)$ the boundary arc going from $x$ to $y$ in counterclockwise order.
-Suppose $(\Omega_{\delta}; x_{\delta}, y_{\delta})$ is an approximation of $(\Omega; x, y)$ on $\delta\Z^2$.
-Consider a critical lattice model on $\Omega_{\delta}$ with certain Dobrushin boundary conditions, for instance, Ising model, percolation, uniform spanning tree etc. In these examples, there is an interface in $\Omega_{\delta}$ connecting $x_{\delta}$ to $y_{\delta}$.
+Suppose that $(\Omega_{\delta}; x_{\delta}, y_{\delta})$ is an approximation of $(\Omega; x, y)$ on $\delta\Z^2$.
+Consider a critical lattice model on $\Omega_{\delta}$ with Dobrushin boundary conditions, for instance, Ising model, percolation, uniform spanning tree etc. In these examples, there is an interface in $\Omega_{\delta}$ connecting $x_{\delta}$ to $y_{\delta}$.
 It is conjectured that such interface has a conformally invariant scaling limit which can be identified by $\SLE_{\kappa}$ where the parameter $\kappa$ varies for different models.
-Since the introduction of $\SLE$, there are several models for which the conjecture is proved: the Peano curve in uniform spanning tree converges to $\SLE_8$ and the loop-erased random walk converges to $\SLE_2$ \cite{LawlerSchrammWernerLERWUST}, the interface in percolation converges to $\SLE_6$ \cite{SmirnovPercolationConformalInvariance}, the level line of discrete Gaussian free field converges to $\SLE_4$ \cite{SchrammSheffieldDiscreteGFF}, the interface in Ising model converges to $\SLE_3$ and the interface in FK-Ising model converegs to $\SLE_{16/3}$ \cite{CDCHKSConvergenceIsingSLE}.
-The proof requires two inputs: 1st. the tightness of interfaces; 2nd. discrete martingale observable.
-With the tightness, there is always subsequential limits of interfaces; and then one uses the observable to identify the subsequential limits.
+Since the introduction of $\SLE$, there are several models for which the conjecture is proved: the Peano curve in uniform spanning tree converges to $\SLE_8$ (with further assumption that $\partial\Omega$ is $C^1$ and simple, see Theorem~\ref{thm::ust_Dobrushin}) and the loop-erased random walk converges to $\SLE_2$ \cite{LawlerSchrammWernerLERWUST}, the interface in percolation converges to $\SLE_6$ \cite{SmirnovPercolationConformalInvariance}, the level line of discrete Gaussian free field converges to $\SLE_4$ \cite{SchrammSheffieldDiscreteGFF}, the interface in Ising model converges to $\SLE_3$ and the interface in FK-Ising model converegs to $\SLE_{16/3}$ \cite{CDCHKSConvergenceIsingSLE}.
+The proof requires two inputs: 1st. tightness of interfaces; 2nd. discrete martingale observable.
+With the tightness, there are always subsequential limits of interfaces; and then one uses the observable to show that all the subsequential limits are the same and also identify the unique limit.